rachelself/recommendation_tracker/USER_STORIES.md

 `1` => user sees list of all entries for that category and is prompted with "Enter the menu item number to view an entry, type ADD to make a new entry, or type FILTER to narrow your results."

-`add` => user is prompted with "What is the title of your entry (name of the restaurant, title of the book, etc)"
+`ADD` => user is prompted with "What is the title of your entry (name of the restaurant, title of the book, etc)"

-`A Tale of Two Cities` => user is prompted with "Who recommended this to you? (first name)"

-`Jenna` => if a record for Jenna exists in the database, user is prompted with "Is one of these the right friend?" and prints out that record(s) with display numbers

-`1` => user is prompted with "Add a short note about this recommendation."
+`A Tale of Two Cities` => user is prompted with "Write a short note about this recommendation."

+`An amazing book Jenna read in 8th grade` => user is prompted with "Which friend recommended this to you?", a menu of friends to choose from, and instructions: "Select from the menu below, or type ADD if the friend isn't listed."

-`An amazing book Jenna read in 8th grade` => prints "A Tale of Two Cities has been added to the database."
+`1` => prints "A Tale of Two Cities has been added to the database."

 **Acceptance Criteria:**
 * This builds on the category details screen
 * User enters display number of category
-* User enters `add` to create a new entry
+* User enters `ADD` to create a new entry
 * User enters valid input for name of the entry
   * valid if a string
-* User enters valid input for first name of friend
+  * valid if length is less than 30 characters
+* User is prompted with "Write a short note about this recommendation."
-   * valid if a string
+  * valid input is a string
-* If a record is found in the database for that friend, user will be prompted with "Is one of these the right friend?"
+* User is prompted to choose a friend off the menu (via its display number) or type ADD to create a new one
   * valid input is a digit corresponding to the menu display numbers
-* User is prompted with "Add a short note about this recommendation."
-  * valid input is a string
 * Entry is recorded in the entries model

-## Tracker edits an existing entry

-As a tracker who has previously used the app, in order to manage my recommendations,
+## Tracker adds a new entry for a friend that is NOT in the database

+As a tracker,
+in order to remember a specific new recommendation,
-I want to edit a specific entry.
+I want to add a new entry for a friend who hasn't made recommendations to me previously.

 **Usage:**